minyee2913/2913simpleDB/README.md

     }
     ```
     We support json as `JSON_TEXT`.
-    <br>It is converted to a string when saving and back to json when loading.
+    <br>It is converted to a string when saving and back to json when it loaded.
     ```ts
     class TestTable extends Database.tableClass {
         @Database.field(Database.JSON_TEXT)